marionhardy/celltracker/README.md

-# Tracking microglial cells in brightfield rat cortical tricultures over 50 frames
+# Tracking microglial cells in brightfield rat cortical tricultures
 ## Introduction

 These brighfield images have been obtained from imaging rat cortical cell tricultures with the method developed in this lab.